RubenWerdmuller/docker-workshop/README.md

 All right, we've created the recipe for our cake.
 Now we're going to actually put the cake together and put it in the oven 🍰

-The Docker Image will not be included in your project as a file.
-Instead, these are stored on your system.
+> The Docker Image will not be included in your project as a file.
+Instead, these are stored on your OS.

 ```zsh
 docker build -t docker-workshop:latest .